lkora/WaveformScrubber/README.md

 -   **Highly Customizable:**
     -   **Pluggable Drawing System:** Use built-in drawers (`Bar`, `Line`, `BezierCurve`, etc.) or create your own by conforming to the `WaveformDrawing` protocol.
     -   **Flexible Styling:** Use the `.waveformScrubberStyle()` modifier to completely change the look and feel.
 Use solid colors, gradients, materials, or even combine fill and stroke styles.
+    -   **Advanced Upsampling:** Intelligently interpolates data when the view is wider than the number of samples, ensuring a smooth, visually complete waveform.
+Choose from multiple strategies like `.smooth`, `.linear`, `.cosine`, `.hold`, or `.none`.
 -   **Performant:**
     -   **Asynchronous Processing:** Audio is processed on a background thread to keep the UI responsive.
-    -   **Optimized Downsampling:** Uses Apple's Accelerate framework (vDSP) for high-speed sample processing.
+    -   **Optimized Downsampling:** Uses Apple's Accelerate framework (vDSP) for high-speed downsampling and upsampling.
     -   **Built-in Caching:** Processed waveform data is automatically cached in memory, ensuring seamless scrolling in lists and preventing redundant work.
 -   **Responsive:** Automatically adapts and redraws the waveform when the view size changes, such as on device rotation or window resize.
 -   **User-Friendly:** Supports scrubbing through the audio via a simple drag gesture.